Best time to see: Apr to mid Oct

 Key facts

-Not strictly a wild species, but often seen collecting nectar and pollen - used to feed their young - from wild flowers
+Not strictly a wild species, but often seen collecting nectar and pollen (to feed their young) from wild flowers

-The species originates from Europe but is kept by beekeepers worldwide for pollination and honey production
+The species probably originates from Africa but is kept by beekeepers worldwide for pollination and honey

 Recognition